top of page

 -- NYT bestselling author Michael Connelly

-Caitlin Rother has written or co-authored 14 books, ranging from true crime to memoir and mystery.
-As a Pulitzer-nominated investigative journalist, Rother worked nearly 20 years for daily newspapers.
+Caitlin Rother has written or co-authored 15 books, ranging from true crime to mystery and memoir.
+A New York Times-bestselling author and investigative journalist, Rother worked nearly 20 years for daily newspapers.
 Writing books full-time since 2006, she draws from decades of watchdog reporting on topics from addiction to suicide, mental illness, murder, government, political corruption and the criminal justice system.
 A popular speaker, she has appeared more than 250 times on TV, radio and podcasts as a true crime expert.
 A former writing instructor of 10 years, she coaches a limited number of aspiring author clients.
-She loves ocean swimming, singing and playing keyboards in Harmonic Convergence.
+She loves ocean swimming, singing and playing keyboards in Breaking the Code.
 Explore the photo galleries and learn about her latest titles, backlist, videos, and podcasts!

 COMING SOON: